iankit123/Hero_meeting/README.md

 ---

 **Note**: This is a prototype application.
 For production use, consider implementing additional security measures, error handling, and scalability improvements.

+- Ask name of participant in a in-app popup, before enteting meeting room.
+This should be applicable for all users.. weather meeting creator or someone joining.
+Once user enter name, then he should enter the meeting room.
+- When showing participants in the meeting room, show this names as the participants.
+Use these names to show in transcripts, and everywhere else where name is shown, inlcuding the database
+- All meeting rooms should have a 1 default participant as "Hero"